orbismobile/android-MaterialPillsBox/README.md

 # Main Properties

 ##### maxPills
-    The maximum number of pills
+    The maximum number of pills, the default value is 20
 ##### pillBackground
     The pill's brackground so you can add any drawable to your pills
 ##### pillSelectedBackground